Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 For the selection and creation of suppliers we have a tool covering the different internal requirements to ensure legal compliance and our standards.
 Specifically with regard to due diligence for review of third parties, through the SAGRILAFT guidelines, we investigate that the legal representatives, board members, shareholders and/or final beneficiaries are not involved in illegal activities with the analysis of more than 200 restrictive lists, that involves reputational, legal, environmental, financing of terrorism and anti-corruption aspects, among others.
 Documents are stored within this tool as a control and evidence of our due diligence.
 No purchase of a good or service can be made without the supplier being registered in the system in any operation of the organization.

-The criticality of a supplier is determined by a set of criteria taking into account its level of direct impact on the finished product in matters of: safety, quality, impact on the supply chain and performance qualification according to the result in the indicator OTIF (on time in full) that measures the quality of service.
-All critical or new suppliers must obligatorily comply with the initial evaluation process, and based on this score, the periodicity for subsequent re-evaluation is established between an immediate review range up to a maximum of 36 months.
-The aforementioned criteria cover the different environmental, social and governance aspects in addition to commercial and service aspects.
+The criticality of a supplier is determined by a set of criteria that are evaluated taking into account their level of direct impact on the finished product in matters of: safety, quality, impact on the supply chain and performance rating according to the result in the OTIF (on time in full) indicator that measures the quality of service.
+All critical or new suppliers must comply with the initial evaluation process, and based on that score, the periodicity for subsequent re-evaluation is established between an immediate review range up to a maximum of 36 months.
+The criteria in question cover the different environmental, social and governance aspects in addition to commercial and service aspects.

-Constant efforts on the part of our internal teams such as purchasing, quality, management systems and others, allow us to have updated information on our supply base.
-According to its criticality and the supplier evaluation and self-assessment procedure, we ensure that compliance with our objectives, standards and requirements are continuous and with permanent feedback we identify opportunities for joint improvement.
-Based on the OTIF score, work plans are established to promote performance improvement; if there are no events registered and the performance is high, they are notified and prompted to continue maintaining their service and quality.
-If the suppliers are not certified by accredited entities, on-site visits are carried out where specific concepts and indications are analyzed and, with the identified improvement opportunities, actions are issued which suppliers must implement.
+Constant efforts by our internal teams such as purchasing, quality, management systems and others allow us to have updated information on our supply base, which according to their criticality and the supplier evaluation and self-evaluation procedure, ensure that compliance with our objectives, standards and requirements is continuous and that based on a permanent flow of feedback we are able to identify opportunities for joint improvement and work on action plans in order to promote improvement in performance.

 Agricultural chain certifications:

-• Palm: We are members and are certified in chain of custody in all our operations under the Roundtable on Sustainable Palm Oil (RSPO), with an exposure between 5-25% of our annual volume.
+• Palm: We are members and are chain-of-custody certified in all our operations under the Roundtable on Sustainable Palm Oil (RSPO), with an exposure of more than 25% of annual production volume at the corporate level.

-• Soybean: We do not have a certification for the soybean oil used, although we have a segregated supply from countries or areas considered internationally as low risk of deforestation.
+• Soybean: We do not have a certification for the soybean oil we use, however, we do have a segregated supply from countries or areas that are considered as low risk of deforestation and have sustainable origin.

-• Wheat (applies only to BredenMaster): Wheat flour is purchased with an exposure level greater than 25% of the annual production volume without certification at the time.
+• Wheat (applies only to BredenMaster): Wheat flour is purchased with an exposure level greater than 25% of the annual production volume without current certification.

-All purchases of raw materials are subject to internal verifications of our Quality Management System where different certifications and verifications are requested from suppliers, in line with our Responsible Sourcing Policy where compliance with ESG criteria for sustainable agriculture is an essential element.
+All purchases of raw materials are subject to internal verifications from our Quality Management System where different certifications and verifications are requested from our suppliers, in line with the Responsible Purchasing Policy where compliance with cross-cutting ESG criteria for sustainable agriculture is a fundamental element.

 How do we measure our sustainability performance?

-We are aware of the constant changes in our environment, and given our declared commitment to work to leave a better future for the following generations, we chose the Corporate Sustainability Assessment* (CSA) carried out by S&P Global, basis for the Dow Jones Sustainability Index, as a mechanism to assess corporate performance in light of current actions in the global food industry in which we participate.
+We chose the Corporate Sustainability Assessment* (CSA) conducted by S&P Global, the basis for the Dow Jones Sustainability Index, as a mechanism for evaluating corporate performance in light of current actions in the global food industry, which is where we operate.

-By being evaluated on more than 30 different topics in the three dimensions of sustainability – economic and governance, environmental and social– against the most recent trends and actions to be compared with the best practices of the industry worldwide, we obtain key information to identify our strengths and opportunities and thus draw up action plans in the short, medium and long term.
+By being evaluated on more than 30 different topics in the three dimensions of sustainability -economic, environmental and social- against the latest trends and actions and benchmarked against industry best practices, we obtain key information we use to identify our strengths and opportunities and thus outline action plans for the short, medium and long term.

 How do we report our progress?